Coherence-enhanced optical determination of the $^{229}$Th isomeric transition

 A radiation pulse denoted in the following as probe driving the relevant nuclear transition shines perpendicular to the nuclear sample, as shown in Fig.~\ref{fig1}(b).
 We consider a left circularly polarized weak VUV probe field driving the $m_{e}-m_{g}=-1$ magnetic dipole transition, where $m_{e}$ and $m_{g}$ denote the projections of the excited and ground state nuclear spins on the quantization axis, respectively.
 Additionally, as shown in Fig.~\ref{fig1}(c), we apply a strong linearly polarized continuous wave (CW) denoted as coupling laser field driving the $m_{e}-m_{g}=0$ transition.
 A $\Lambda$-type scheme is formed due to the combination of initial nuclear population and the selected field polarizations.
-The purpose of applying the coupling field is to create a dressed state which splits the nuclear resonance into a doublet \cite{Shvydko1999H} via the Autler-Townes effect \cite{AutlerGlover}, giving rise to electromagnetically modified time spectra.
+The purpose of applying the coupling field is to create the so-called dressed states \cite{Scully2006}, i.e., two linear combinations of the $|\frac{3}{2},\frac{3}{2}\rangle$ and $|\frac{5}{2},\frac{3}{2}\rangle$ nuclear states.
+This splits the nuclear resonance driven by the probe field into a doublet \cite{Shvydko1999H} via the Autler-Townes effect \cite{AutlerGlover}, giving rise to electromagnetically modified time spectra.
 The resulting beating can be then used as a specific signature for the detection of the nuclear fluorescence photons.

 We study the coherent pulse propagation for both setups in Fig.~\ref{fig1}(b) (assuming $\Omega_c=0$) and Fig.~\ref{fig1}(c) by numerically determining the dynamics of the density matrix $\widehat{\rho}$ via the Maxwell-Bloch equations \cite{Shv99,Scully2006,Palffy2008,xpm12}: